fedcloud-eu/vault-doc/docs/usage.rst

     $ fedcloud secret get certificate cert --decrypt-key my-pass-phrase

+Only secret values are encrypted, not their keys.
 Users can verify what is actually stored in the Secret management service by reading the secret object without providing decryption key:

 ::